 I am always on the look out for new recipes, so it is a treat to go places and try other peoples baking for new ideas!
-This one is from a very dear friend and was so easy to make too.
+This recipe for No Bake Chocolate Fudge Slice is from a very dear friend and was so easy to make too.

 Originally this appeared in a fundraising cook book so unsure where the original recipe is from but it is a classic recipe for sure.
 You always know a recipe is a favourite when the page is covered in chocolate!
 In fact I am sure some of the best recipes around have been handed down and appear in school fundraising cook books all over the world!